Martha Raddatz: Career

+Early career

 Prior to 1993, Raddatz was the chief correspondent at the ABC News Boston affiliate WCVB-TV.
 From 1993 to 1998, Raddatz covered the Pentagon for National Public Radio.

+ABC News

-Raddatz began her tenure at ABC News in 1999 as the network's State Department correspondent and became ABC's senior national security correspondent in May 2003, reporting extensively from Iraq.
+Raddatz began her tenure at ABC News in 1999 as the network's state department correspondent and became ABC's senior national security correspondent in May 2003, reporting extensively from Iraq.
 On June 8, 2006, Raddatz received a tip that terrorist Abu Musab al-Zarqawi had been located and killed.
 This tip allowed Raddatz and ABC News to become the first news organization in the world to break the news shortly after 2:30 a.m.
-EST.
+EST. In May 2007, she reported from Ramallah.

 In a March 24, 2008, extended interview with Dick Cheney conducted in Ankara, Turkey, on the fifth anniversary of the 2003 invasion of Iraq, Raddatz posed a question about public opinion polls showing that Americans had lost confidence in the war, a question to which Cheney responded by saying "So?"
-Raddatz appeared taken aback by the response, and Cheney's remark prompted widespread criticism, including a Washington Post op-ed by former Republican Congressman and Cheney friend Mickey Edwards.
+Raddatz appeared taken aback by the response, and Cheney's remark prompted widespread criticism, including a Washington Post op-ed by former Republican congressman and Cheney friend, Mickey Edwards.
+Leading up to the interview with Cheney, four thousand United States Armed Forces personnel had died.

-Raddatz is also the author of the New York Times bestseller The Long Road Home: A Story of War and Family, a book about the Siege of Sadr City, Iraq.
-A TV mini series based on the book aired on NatGeo in late 2017.

 After the national security beat, Raddatz became the network's chief White House correspondent for the last term of the George W. Bush administration.
 On January 9, 2007, Raddatz's mobile phone went off during a White House press briefing with Tony Snow.
 Of particular humor was her musical ring tone, Chamillionaire's "Ridin'."
 The press corps and Tony Snow enjoyed a few moments of laughter.

+In 2008 while reporting in Iraq, Shameem Rassam and Raddatz gave information on Iraqi life to Barbara Delinsky.

-Raddatz was appointed as ABC's Senior Foreign Affairs Correspondent in November 2008.
+Raddatz was appointed as ABC's senior foreign affairs correspondent in November 2008.